Fabcli/classe-1914/README.md

 ### Setup the application

-This command will install (in this order): npm's packages, composer and his packages, and bower's packages.
+This command will install (in this order): npm's packages, composer and its packages, and bower's packages.

 	make install

 Choose the 1.4.0 angular version (The latest one)

-When this dependancies are installed, you can compile the application (and lanch a dev server to test the compilation ! )
+When these dependancies are installed, you can compile the application (and launch a dev server to test the compilation ! )

 	make run